Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 $P(X_t \mid X_{t-1}, X_{t-2}, \dots) = P(X_t \mid X_{t-1})$

-Thus, the future depends only on the present state, not the full history.
+Thus, the future depends only on the present state, a sufficient statistic, instead of the full history.

 The transition probabilities are defined as: